SecretFoundation/Profiles/template/README.md

 # <name>

-A brief description of your company/validator/entity... (what differentiates you, why people should do business with you, etc.).
+A brief description of your company/validator/entity.

 ## Team